FiereEinar/sbo-sims/README.md

 - **Event & Category Creation**: Create custom events or categories for which students will be making payments.
 - **Transaction Management**: Track, update, and manage all student transactions efficiently.
 - **Organization Management**: Manage what organization facilitates certain events & categories.
+- **Dynamic Database**: Dynamically change which database to fetch data from based on user settings, which allows a more modular way storing information.
 - **Authentication & Authorization**: Secure login and user management to ensure only authorized users can access or modify data.

 ## Technologies Used